 Residents of Torbay who are on the electoral roll are eligible to make a nomination.

-Nominations shall be made by completing the nomination form and forwarding it, in a confidential envelope, to The Chairman of Torbay Council.
+Nominations shall be made by completing the nomination form and forwarding it, in a confidential envelope, to Civic Support, Governance Support, Town Hall, Torquay, TQ1 3DR.

 The nomination form needs to be completed in full, following the instructions in each section closely.
 It is important that as much information as possible is provided about the nominee, and an explanation about what their actual contribution in an area has been.